-Needless to say, expect this to expand in August.
+Needless to say, expect this to expand over the coming months.

 Currently, In Progress: MMXCI begins serialization via Patreon in September.
 It will require a significant edit, however, considering the current climate and my increasing understanding of the world around me.
 Learning about what is morally correct or not is currently a full-time job.
 I’ll need to have my eyes far more open.

 In Episodic Fiction News… see above.
 Once that’s running on Patreon, it will be time to go back to EX/WHI.
 However, Patreon will have its own serialised set of flash fiction pieces.
 The Nexus Bar and Grill also begins in September.
-I’ll be making some better advertising material for them all starting in August.
+Full details and synopses are now available via the Patreon link above.

 24 Poems about Southend on Sea